AliceRivi14/Assignment1_ExpRoLab/README.md

 - `class ROOM_E(smach.State)`: Class implementing FSM state concerning the room E.

-    Within the execute function, a call is made to the server connecting the FSM to the TopologicalMap node, and 3 seconds are waited for the requested behaviour to be executed.
+    Within the execute function, a call is made to the server connecting the FSM to the Battery node, and 5 seconds are waited for the requested behaviour to be executed.

     Returns the transition of the FSM to be carried out:

     * `b_low`: if the robot needs to be recharged
     * `move`: if the robot can move between the rooms

-Within the `main()` function, in addition to the node, the main state machine and the sub-machine are initialised.
+Within the `main()` function, in addition to the node, the main state machine and the sub-state machine are initialised.

 ### Topological Map node
 brief description